 EasyOS uses containers to create a secure, yet easy to use and manage distro.
 Interestingly, it doesn’t use any of the existing container technologies like LXC and Docker, and instead uses its own home-brewed solution.
 This helps it isolate individual apps and can even run complete distros with minimal overhead.

-The best thing about the distro is that you don’t need to be familiar with its containerized approach to be able to use it.
+Despite the name, there's nothing particularly easy about EasyOS.
+It's quite different from the well-known Linux desktop distros most people will be used to.
+That said, the best thing about the distro is that you don’t need to be familiar with its containerized approach to be able to use it.

+Looking for something a little different?
 Here’s our complete list of the best weird and wonderful niche Linux distros.

 Save up to 46% on a magazine subscription (opens in new tab)